 - 1. Apply drawing and design principles as they pertain to the production of screen-printed projects. - 2.
 Identify the materials, and steps used in screen print processes. - 3.
 Generate personal images using silkscreen printing techniques which include screen preparation, experimentation and printing onto paper and cloth. - 4.
-Create a collection of finished images based on varied silkscreen techniques. - 5.
+Create a range of finished work based on varied silkscreen techniques. - 5.
 Utilize both traditional and digital methods to create both solid and continuous tone imagery.